 How might my child grieve?

 Grieving is a very personal experience, even for children.
 Children grieve just as intensely as adults do, but often have different ways of expressing their grief.
-Children’s response to loss may include tearfulness, sleep disturbance, anxiousness, bedwetting, and impaired concentration at school.
+Children’s response to loss may include tearfulness, sleep disturbance, anxiousness, bedwetting, anger or misbehaviour, and impaired concentration at school.
 These responses are normal and usually temporary.
 Invite your child to talk about their feelings and reassure them that these feelings are okay.
 Listen without judgment and support the need to grieve.

 How can I support my child?

-Honor your pet.
+- Honor your pet.
 After a pet has died, children may want to bury their pet, make a memorial, or have a ceremony to honor their pet.
 Alternatively, you could spread your pet’s ashes or plant a tree in your pet’s memory.
-Looking at pictures and building a scrapbook can also be meaningful ways to honor the relationship you had with your cat.
+Looking at pictures or building a scrapbook can also be meaningful ways to honor the relationship you had with your cat.

-Create a support network.
-It is important to tell others who play a significant role in your child's life (a favorite relative, teacher, neighbor, or school counselor) about the loss, so that they too can offer support in this difficult time.
+- Create a support network.
+It is important to tell others who play a significant role in your child's life (a favorite relative, teacher, neighbor, or school counselor) about the loss, so they too can offer support in this difficult time.

 - Consider a new adoption.
 Well-intentioned people often suggest a new adoption to ease the pain.
 Although there is no “right” time to adopt, it is vital that children do not get the message that their cat is easily replaced.
 Every cat is a special friend and should be honored as such.
 Allow time to grieve and heal.
 Children will learn that loss, and the grief that accompanies it, is a natural part of life.